Ensuring that our elders’ voices are heard by policymakers and legislators

 The Diverse Elders Coalition partnered with Caring Across Generations to mobilize our communities to respond to ACL’s guidance template and ensure that our elders’ needs are met by the Administration on Aging and its regional offices.
 Caring Across Generations is a national movement of families, caregivers, people with disabilities and aging Americans working to transform the way we care in this country.

 The comments collected from our constituents point to an overwhelming need for aging services and supports that take into account the unique needs, experiences, and challenges faced by diverse elders.
 Social safety net programs like the Affordable Care Act and Medicare, as well as funding for Older Americans Act programs and services, are essential to the health and dignity of diverse older adults.
-We will take these findings to Capitol Hill and work to educate and identify members of Congress who will be champions for our communities.

 Read our press advisory here: http://bit.ly/2lWKjZV